 The other introduction within the 1815 line, the 1815 Tourbillon, which was presented in a sleek 39.5 mm by 11.1 mm case, and is available in pink gold or platinum (limited to 100 pieces).
 The 1815 Tourbillon, for the first time ever, combines the brand’s patented tourbillon stop second mechanism (invented by Lange in 2008) with the patented zero-reset system (invented by Lange in 1997).

 Inside, is the hand-wound Lange caliber L102.1, which runs at 3Hz, has 262 components (20 jewels, including 1 diamond endstone, and 3 screw gold chatons), is equipped with a superior Lange balance spring, 72-hour power reserve, balance bridge engraved by hand, untreated German silver, hand-decorated and precision adjusted in five positions.

-The solid silver argenté features black printed Arabic numerals, and blued hands.
+The solid silver argenté features black printed Arabic numerals and blued hands.
 The diameter of the tourbillon dial aperture has been increased from previous models to 13.2 mm, allowing a better view, and highlighting the double patented 60-second tourbillon mechanism.
-The solid gold or platinum crown, allow the tourbillon seconds to be stopped, and instantaneously reset to zero, for precise one-second time setting.
+The solid gold or platinum crown, allows the tourbillon seconds to be stopped, and instantaneously reset to zero, for precise one-second time setting.

 The 1815 is $24,800 for pink (Ref.
 235.032) and yellow gold (Ref.
 235.021) and $26,00 for the white gold (Ref.
 235.026).
 The 1815 Tourbillon is $164,100 in pink gold (Ref.
 730.032) and $201,300 in Platinum (Ref.
 730.025, Limited to 100 pieces).